SAP-archive/cloud-sample-spaceflight/README.md

 <a name="license"></a>
 ## License

 Copyright (c) 2018 SAP SE or an SAP affiliate company.
 All rights reserved.
-This project is licensed under the Apache Software License, Version 2.0 except as noted otherwise in the [LICENSE](LICENSE) file.
+This project is licensed under the SAP Sample Code License, except as noted otherwise in the [LICENSE](LICENSE) file.

 <a href="#top">Top</a>